Frederick Gilberts King: Mines, oil wells & the founding of the Boston Pacific Oil Company

-Born March 12, 1866 in Ayelsford, Nova Scotia, Canada to Frederick Gilberts King Sr. and Julia Ann Miller, King studied mining engineering at Cramlington Colliery in Northumberland, England (approximately nine miles north of Newcastle).
+Born March 12, 1866, in Ayelsford, Nova Scotia, Canada, to Frederick Gilberts King Sr. and Julia Ann Miller, King studied mining engineering at Cramlington Colliery in Northumberland, England (approximately nine miles north of Newcastle).
 He was elected to The North of England Institute of Mining and Mechanical Engineers on 8 October 1892.

-By 1892-93, Frederick traveled to the United States, settling in San Francisco, California, where, by the late nineteenth into the early twentieth centuries, California had become the largest oil-producing state in the country.
+By 1892–93, Frederick traveled to the United States, settling in San Francisco, California, where, by the late nineteenth into the early twentieth centuries, California had become the largest oil-producing state in the country.
 Frederick, representing eastern interests, explored and inspected mines in Shasta County, California.
 He made his first major purchase in November 1899, which consisted of a deed to the Reid Mine, in Star Gulch (Shasta Co., CA).
 By its terms, "Frederick G. King and C. D. Galvin, a 'mining man' interested in Shasta county properties, secured a six months' option on the mine for $100,000" ($3 million in 2016).
 Three installments were agreed to for the payment of the purchase price.
 The Reid mine was owed by E.A.
 Reid, John Salnave and W.H.
 Clendenin of San Francisco.
 BPOC's intention was to put-in drills and other machinery for developing the mine and of constructions a tramway to the Keswick smelter, where the ore would be worked.

 In 1904, King facilitated one of his more high-profile mining acquisitions: the purchase of the then-famous Mammoth copper mine, located in Kennett, Shasta Co., California.
 Originally owned by Desda Wallace of San Francisco, Wallace's 1/3 share (consisting of 900 acres) was sold to King and John Fillius for $42,000 ($1 million in 2016) in 1904.
 The remaining 2/3s share remained in the hands of R.M.
 Saeltzer, Joseph Kahny and Tony Jaegel of Redding, California.
 King, however, retained a bond to work the entire mine.
 At the same time, the Guggenheims of New York were negotiating for the purchase of the Mammoth mine.

+In 1909, King (with John Filius and Fred Grotefend) purchased the largest salt mine on earth located in Death Valley, California.